Skip to main content

 Is Eucrisa covered by insurance?

 Eucrisa is covered by some health insurance plans, but some health plans do not cover a Eucrisa prescription.
 Eucrisa is usually not covered by Medicare or Medicaid plans.
-Insurance plans that do cover Eucrisa typically assign the drug to a second or third drug tier so that the copay cost may be higher than other prescription drugs.
-A copay savings card from Pfizer Inc. can reduce the out-of-pocket cost to as little as $10 for eligible patients.
+Insurance plans that do cover Eucrisa typically assign the drug to a second or third drug tier, so the copay may be higher than other prescription drugs.

 How much does Eucrisa cost without insurance?